sciai-lab/Truth_is_Universal/README.md

 ```

 ## Credit
-The DataManager class in `utils.py` and the script `generate_acts.py` are (up to some modifications) from the <a href="https://github.com/saprmarks/geometry-of-truth">Geometry of Truth GitHub repository by Samuel Marks.</a>
+The DataManager class in `utils.py`, the script `generate_acts.py` and the CCS implementation in `probes.py` are (up to some modifications) from the <a href="https://github.com/saprmarks/geometry-of-truth">Geometry of Truth GitHub repository by Samuel Marks.</a>
 The datasets in the datasets folder were primarily collected from previous papers, all of which are referenced in our paper.